daniil/union-booth/README.md

 ### Running the project

-Once you have cloned the project, create the PostgreSQL DB (defined in .env file), install dependencies and run the project in development mode:
+Once you have cloned the project, install [Redis](https://redis.io/topics/quickstart), create the PostgreSQL DB (defined in .env file), install dependencies and run the project in development mode:

 ```bash
 cd union-booth